heinc1010/BAMixChecker/README.md

 BAMixChecker:
-A fast and efficient tool for sample matching checkup
+An automated tool for sample matching checkup in NGS cohorts
 =================================================================================